starikovm/phpunit-documentation-new/source/test-doubles.rst

 control point for the indirect inputs of the SUT.
 This allows the test to force the SUT down paths it might not otherwise execute".

-:ref:`test-doubles.stubs.examples.StubTest.php` shows how
+:numref:`test-doubles.stubs.examples.StubTest.php` shows how
 to stub method calls and set up return values.
-We first use the ``createMock()`` method that is provided by the ``PHPUnit\Framework\TestCase`` class to set up a stub object that looks like an object of ``SomeClass`` (:ref:`test-doubles.stubs.examples.SomeClass.php`).
+We first use the ``createMock()`` method that is provided by the ``PHPUnit\Framework\TestCase`` class to set up a stub object that looks like an object of ``SomeClass`` (:numref:`test-doubles.stubs.examples.SomeClass.php`).
 We then use the `Fluent Interface <http://martinfowler.com/bliki/FluentInterface.html>`_ that PHPUnit provides to specify the behavior for the stub.
 In essence, this means that you do not need to create several temporary objects and